Mangomindai/shiva-sdk/README.md

 > ⚠️ **The EU AI Act's high-risk obligations take effect August 2, 2026.**
 > Ungoverned agents are a liability now, not later.

 Your AI agent just deleted 10,000 user records at 3am.
 No approval.
 No audit trail.
 No way to prove what it decided or why.
 That's not a hypothetical — it's what happens when agents act without governance.

 **Shiva fixes this.** One API call before each action.
 Every decision sealed into a cryptographic chain you can verify yourself.

+> 🌐 **[shivaprotocol.com](https://shivaprotocol.com)** *(DNS propagating — if this doesn't load yet, use [https://shiva-353779617017.europe-west2.run.app](https://shiva-353779617017.europe-west2.run.app) directly)*
-→ **[shivaprotocol.com](https://shivaprotocol.com)** — get your free API key, no credit card required. https://shiva-353779617017.europe-west2.run.app/ the upper one going to 24 hours before it starts working . nameserver trasfered
+> Get your free API key — no credit card required.

 ---

+## The threat you haven't thought about yet

+A naive agent makes unauthorized actions and gets caught in the logs.

+A *smart* agent does something worse — it tries to **rewrite the logs**. agent_audit.log — TAMPERED block #42  ← deleted

+block #43  ← hash recomputed to hide the gap

+block #44  ← looks clean.
+Nothing to see here.

+With a simple log file, a sufficiently capable agent could:
+- Delete incriminating entries
+- Rewrite its own reasoning
+- Forge approvals that never happened
+- Cover its tracks completely before anyone noticed

+**Shiva makes this mathematically impossible.**

+Every block's hash includes the previous block's hash.
+Alter block #42 and every single block after it breaks instantly — visible to anyone who runs `verify_chain()`.
+A smart agent can *try* to manipulate the audit trail.
+It will fail.
+Visibly.
+Permanently.

+The audit chain isn't just a record.
+It's a **cryptographic proof** that no agent — however smart or adversarial — can falsify.

+**"If your agent can break Shiva, it better be good at breaking Bitcoin."**

+---

+## The 3am scenario
+prod — agent_audit.log
+timestamp  : "2026-06-26T03:17:42.881Z"

+agent      : "data-cleanup-v2"

+action     : DELETE /api/users/batch  ← not in policy

+approval   : NONE

+decision   : undefined

+contained  : unknown  ← action already committed

+Without Shiva: discovered after the fact.
+No reasoning.
+No containment proof.
+No way to know if the agent tried to cover its tracks.

+With Shiva: **blocked before commit**.
+Full decision trace sealed.
+Containment proven cryptographically.
+Manipulation attempt logged and visible.

+---

 ## Why Shiva?

-The **open client** for [Shiva](https://shivaprotocol.com) — an AI-governance layer that judges your agent's actions (`ALLOW` / `BLOCK` / `REVIEW`) and seals every decision into a tamper-evident audit chain.
+The **open client** for [Shiva](https://shiva-353779617017.europe-west2.run.app) — an AI-governance layer that judges your agent's actions (`ALLOW` / `BLOCK` / `REVIEW`) and seals every decision into a tamper-evident audit chain that even a smart adversarial agent cannot manipulate.

 > **Why is this client open but the engine isn't?**
 > You don't need our source to trust Shiva — you need proof of *behavior*.
 This SDK is the entire surface that runs inside *your* environment, so you can audit exactly what's sent and verify the receipts yourself.
 The detection engine runs server-side; you judge it by what it does, not by reading it.
 (This is how Stripe, Tailscale, and every serious security vendor ship.)